Why Frozen Food Gets Freezer Burn — and How to Stop It

-Chances are, you’ve already dealt with freezer burn on your food.
-That old package of meat or leftovers you stored away to prevent spoilage has taken on a strange color and is covered in ice.
+Chances are you’ve seen freezer burn on your food.
+That old package of meat or leftovers you stored to prevent spoilage has taken on a strange color and is covered in ice.
 Is it still safe to eat?
 And how can you prevent freezer burn from happening again?

 What is Freezer Burn?

-This term can be a bit misleading: what we refer to as freezer burn is actually the result of dehydration.
+This term can be a bit misleading: what we call freezer burn is actually the result of dehydration.
 When you freeze any food, the water inside it turns into ice crystals.
-Over time, the ice migrates to the surface of the food and typically moves toward the inner walls of the freezer.
-Of course, if your freezer has a self-defrosting feature, you won’t have to spend time scraping off the ice buildup yourself.
+Over time, that ice migrates to the food’s surface and toward the inner walls of the freezer.
+If your freezer has a self-defrosting feature, you won’t have to spend time scraping off the ice buildup yourself.

-When food is not tightly packaged, ice is more likely to escape, dehydrating it and causing what we call “freezer burn.”
-This is more likely to happen if the food has been sitting at the bottom of the freezer for an extended period or if the temperature inside is too low.
+If food isn’t tightly packaged, moisture can escape, drying out the food and causing what we call “freezer burn.”
+It’s especially likely if the food has been sitting at the bottom of the freezer for a long time or if the temperature inside is too low.

-Another important factor that contributes to freezer burn is oxygen.
-Once the moisture has left the food, oxygen can seep in and alter the color and flavor of the product.
+Another factor that contributes to freezer burn is oxygen.
+Once the moisture leaves the food, oxygen can seep in and change the product’s color and flavor.
 For example, red meat can turn a dull gray.

 Is Food with Freezer Burn Safe to Eat?